aigarsdz/runoff/README.md

 If you don't want to put files into an archive, use `--no-archive` option

-    runoff all skype_username --no-archive
+    runoff all skype_username -a false

-If you're confused, you can get some help.

-    runoff help all

 ## What else?

 Things to do in the future versions:

+- Refactore tests (move from MiniTest::Spec to MiniTest::Unit).
 - Parse body_xml to filter XML tags and character entities.
-- Append only new messages to the previously genetrated files instead of appending everything or create different versions for the files when using `--no-archive option`.
+- Append only new messages to the previously genetrated files instead of appending everything or create different versions for the files when using `-a false` option.
 - Add some colors.

 If you have something to say about this gem or anything else, you can find me on Twitter as [@aigarsdz](http://twitter.com/aigarsdz "@aigarsdz").